lue-bird/elm-bounded-nat/README.md

                     |> Nat.mul
                         (factorial
                             (atLeast1 |> MinNat.subN nat1)
-                            -- so we can safely subtract 1 👍
+                            -- we can subtract 1 👍
                         )
         }
 ```